sonda-red/blog/content/posts/04-intel-homelab-2.md

 ###### Central services

 I chose **central** Postgres, **central** Redis, and **central** MinIO as cluster services.
 Today only Harbor consumes them, but they’re **for the whole cluster**.
 That keeps state small in number of places and easy to back up.
-Minio takes the largest chunk of storage from the 2 TB NVMe, as it's intended to be the S3 backend for most apps and I'll try to avoid persistent volumes when I can.
+MinIO takes the largest chunk of storage from the 2 TB NVMe, as it's intended to be the S3 backend for most apps and I'll try to avoid persistent volumes when I can.

 Harbor points to the shared services explicitly (values excerpt):